How to Care for Your Baby's Teeth

 2022

-Dental How-To: Plaque Removal and Tartar Prevention Between Dentist Visits
+Plaque Removal / Tartar Prevention Between Visits

 Here’s a dentist joke for you: what is gross, sticky, and really bad for your teeth and gums?
 It’s plaque, which turns into tartar and can lead to all kinds of oral health problems.
 And, in reality, fighting back against plaque and tartar on your teeth is no joke!
 Plaque is one of the primary causes of tooth decay and gum disease, but not many people really know what it is or how to prevent it.
 So, here’s what you need to know about plaque and tartar — what it is, how to prevent it, and how to get rid of it between dental visits.